-Three horizontal evaluations were also in progress in 2017-18, each led by Environment and Climate Change Canada.
-The Evaluation of the Clean Air Agenda - Adaptation Theme was approved in September 2017.
-Parks Canada's management response to this evaluation was approved in February 2018 and has been posted to the Agency's website.
-As of May 2018, the other two horizontal evaluations remain in progress.
+Two horizontal evaluations were also in progress in 2018-19, each led by Environment and Climate Change Canada.
+The Evaluation of Species at Risk was approved in June 2018 and the Evaluation of the Federal Contaminated Sites Action Plan was approved in December 2018.

-In 2017-18, Parks Canada's also engaged a consultant to complete a neutral assessment of the evaluation function (required under Treasury Board Policy on Results).
+In 2017-18, Parks Canada's also engaged a consultant to complete a neutral assessment of the evaluation function (required under the Treasury Board Policy on Results).
 The final report from this assessment was delivered in September 2017.
 The assessment found that the evaluation function at Parks Canada was in general conformance with the Treasury Board Policy on Evaluation (2009) and had taken initial steps towards implementation of the Treasury Board Policy on Results (2016).
 The report made five recommendations to improve the effectiveness and efficiency of the evaluation function.
-Management actions in response to these recommendations are now being implemented.
+Management actions in response to these recommendations are now being implemented and the progress will be tabled at a Performance Measurement and Evaluation Committee meeting in 2019-20.